Computer Science, Philosophy, Honors Program

 Another area of research is science and religion, from a computer science perspective.
-More specifically, I am interested in the interplay between computer science, religion, the American philosophical tradition of pragmatism, and narrative.
-Consequently, I have written and refereed for Zygon, the world’s leading religion and science journal.
+More specifically, I am interested in the interplay between computer science, religion, pragmatism, and narrative.
+Consequently, I have written and refereed for Zygon, the world’s leading religion-and-science journal.
+The paper was entitled,“The Serpent’s Trail: William James, Object-Oriented Programming, and Critical Realism.”
 As a philosophical pragmatist, I believe much of the alleged conflict between science and religion stems from a counterproductive realist interpretation of both science and religion.
+I believe science is a human construct, designed primarily to solve problems we find pressing, but so is religion.
+Once we entertain this alternate way of understanding them, our conversations can be more productive.

 - B.A.
 Pacific Lutheran University